| | | | | | |

 For women or for anyone who needs smaller sizes, sports bras, and squats to pee

-And let me tell you, I made some serious mistakes when I first packed my backpack!
+And let me tell you, I made some serious mistakes when I packed my backpack for my first pilgrimage.

 Camino de Santiago packing list opt-in form